anthony-illenden/EAE-598-Project/README.md

 Sprint | 1
 Assigned To | Tony
 Description | Calculate temperature and moisture gradients in the low- and upper-levels.
 Acceptance Criteria | Use ERA5 variables to calculate these variables.
+Test the calculation of at least one barolinic-related variable using random values and ensure it has the same lat/lon dimensions.
 Unit Test | See test_calculations.py or below
 ```
 def test_get_thetae():